top of page

 There are many names used to describe the different roasts but there is no actual standardization for what they mean.
 Here is a general guide to roasts and the terms used to describe them:

-Medium roasted beans are chocolate brown in color and typically have a very light sheen of oil on the surface.
+Medium roasted beans are chocolate colored and typically have a light sheen of oil on the surface.
 A medium roast has a richer, more balanced flavor, aroma, and acidity compared to a light roast.

 Sometimes people are reluctant to buy a light or medium roast fearing that it will be light on flavor.
 This is not true; while not as intense as a dark roast, a lighter roast has more complexity of flavors.
 If you prefer drinking your coffee black, then you will probably enjoy a light or medium roast the best!